2023 POLICY & LEGISLATIVE PRIORITIES

 Beaches are one of Florida’s most valuable resources, not only for habitat and protection of wildlife, but also a line of defense against major storms, as well as the main attraction for millions of tourists each year.
 AMPLIFY Clearwater is acutely aware of the dependency on Tourism for our economic health and will continue to fight to ensure Florida’s environmental future is sustainable and provides the quality of life Floridians and visitors deserve.

 - Support investment in waterways and quality as it affects our everyday lives and is a vital part of a thriving tourism-based economy; specific to red tide mitigation technologies and blue-green algae testing.

 - Support investing in sustainability programs.

-- Prioritizing early learning opportunities and programs by increased investment and attention to has always become the way to prioritize early learning opportunities and programs with a focus in K2,K3, and VPK programs.
+- Prioritizing access to early learning opportunities and programs by increased investment and attention has always become the way to prioritize early learning access opportunities and programs with a focus in K2,K3, and VPK programs.